 Compound analgesics – are a combination of two drugs, combines together in a single tablet.
 Usually, compound analgesics contain an NSAID like Paracetamol or Aspirin and a weak opiate like Codeine.
 They can be used as a single medication or combined with NSAIDs.

-Like any other medications, even compound analgesics have their possible side effects like allergic reactions, nausea, vomiting, diarrhea, altered with constipation, drowsiness, etc. They should be used carefully when you need to drive or even operate different kind of machines while working.
+Like any other medication, even compound analgesics have their possible side effects like allergic reactions, nausea, vomiting, diarrhea, altered with constipation, drowsiness, etc. They should be used carefully when you need to drive or even operate different kind of machines while working.

 Opioids – also known as narcotics are medications used to treat mild to moderate pain.
 These types of medications can have serious side effects if not used as prescribed by your doctor.
 Opioids can’t be used without a prescription.

 How do opioid medications work?
 If you do need stronger medications to treat your pain, like opioids you need to carefully take them, just as prescribed by your doctor.
 Opioids do bind with opioid receptors located in the human brain, spinal cord and other areas of the human body.
 Once opioids are connected to their receptors, the pain messages to the brain are reduced, leading to a less feeling of pain.
 Some of the most commonly known and used opioids include:

 - Naloxone, etc.

 If you do need opioids for pain management, you should visit your doctor regularly.
 When you search for “pain management specialist near me“, make sure you explore our beautiful, cutting edge pain management clinic in Brooklyn.
 Opioids are stronger painkillers they tend to have various side effects like nausea, vomiting, diarrhea, altered with constipation, drowsiness, etc. Opioids should not be used combined with alcohol and other medications like sleeping pills, certain types of antidepressants and antihistamines.
-Other problem while taking opioids is their ability to create tolerance and addiction.
+Another problem while taking opioids is their ability to create tolerance and addiction.

 Antidepressants – are medications that tend to increase the levels of certain chemicals in the brain, improving mood and regulating pain signals.
-Lower doses of antidepressants are usually recommended for treatment of chronic pain.
+Lower doses of antidepressants like those of ketamine are usually recommended for the treatment of chronic pain.
 They are not used for the treatment of acute pain.